 When you have a series of failures and you still take on the task of goal setting, your body goes through internal conflict.
 At first, you will feel the stress, eventually, your body gets used to it.
 In the next stage, you would get used to setting goals, but your mind doesn’t take it seriously and learns to ignore them.
 You will lose accountability with yourself and will potentially carry on this week will power in other areas of your life.

 So how to handle this beast….
 By eating one bite a time

 In Japan, samurai’s are trained from the age of 4, they are asked to jump on bamboo shoots every day.
 Since they do it as ritual every day, they develop the potent to jump higher as the bamboo grows.

-Written Goals are representation of our aspiration, they make us accountable to our decisions.
+Written Goals are a representation of our aspiration, they make us accountable for our decisions.
 A written plan makes us accomplish larger intimidating goals into smaller achievable steps, knocking off smaller achievable goals provides real motivation and contentment in life.

 Goal without plan is just a wish.

-So next time when you put your pen to paper think small chunks of bigger goal, build confidence and willpower on your way to successful goal achievement.
+So next time when you put your pen to paper- think small chunks of a bigger goal, build confidence and willpower on your way to successful goal achievement.
 Your goal should have a plan, with dates and deadlines.

 The opposite can also kill.

-Setting goals that are too easy is counter productive, lack motivation and are boring.
-Unless we set our goals outside of comfort zone, we won’t find them compelling and follow through.
+Setting goals that are too easy is counterproductive, lack motivation and are boring.
+Unless we set our goals outside of the comfort zone, we won’t find them compelling and follow through.

 Uncertainty is the mother of screw-ups